sal55/langs/candm.md

 end
 dummy A
 ````
-Here, you can access those bitfields as though theye were normal members: A.scope:=2, print A.id, but they are contained with A.flags.
-You can access them all at once:  A.flags:=0.
-If there bitfields overflow the container type, it will tell you.
+Here, you can access those bitfields as though theye were normal members: A.scope:=2, print A.id, but they are contained within A.flags.
+You can access them all at once via the container member:  A.flags:=0.
+If the bitfields overflow the container type, it will tell you.

 **182** Most all C implementations still have 32-bit ints.
 M has moved on with 64-bit everything:
 ````